A list of challenger, fintech & digital banks in the UK 2025

 Many challenger banks don’t have physical branches, which allows them to save money and offer better deals.
 This is true for some of the best challenger banks, such as Monzo and Starling Bank.
 If you bank with either of these, you can do most things through a mobile app.

-But there are exceptions: Metro Bank, for example, launched in 2010 as a high-street challenger dedicated to better customer service, and now has 76 branches across England that stay open up to 12 hours a day.
+But there are exceptions: Metro Bank, for example, launched in 2010 as a high-street challenger dedicated to better customer service.
+At the time, its branches stayed open up to 12 hours a day, but it has since cut back to opening 9.30am to 5pm.

 Digital challengers are also coming up with new ways of establishing their physical presence across the UK.
 For example, Starling and Zempler allow you to deposit cash into your digital account at Post Office branches.